jvanasco/g_analytics_writer/README.md

 g_analytics_writer gives lightweight support for writing Google Analytics

+This is a prerelease and I am actively working on a proper release.

 It offers a AnalyticsWriter object, which offers a standard API to multiple Google Analytics tracking formats:

 * ga.js (historical format)